Overview

 Ages: 12-18

-Location: Art & Design Building at George Mason in Fairfax, VA
+Location: Art and Design Building at George Mason University in Fairfax, Virginia

 Program Faculty